What do people want from a laptop, anyway?

 All large 2-in-1s have the same problems to a degree, but the Spectre is behind the pack.
 The Dell XPS 15 2-in-1 is smaller and lighter, so it doesn’t feel as unwieldy.
 The Microsoft Surface Book 2 is better still because the screen detaches entirely for tablet use and weighs only 1.7 pounds on its own.

 HP’s Digital Pen comes standard with the Spectre x360-15 inch.
 It’s a functional but unimpressive stylus offering 1,024 levels of sensitivity.
 The HP Tilt Pen, which adds a tail-end eraser function, replaceable tips, and tilt control, sells for $90.
-There’s no place to attach the stylus, so it’s easy to lose track of it — if you use it at all.
+There’s no place to attach the stylus except for a slot on the included protective sleeve, and so it’s easy to lose track of it — if you use it at all.
 We hardly did.
 The size and weight of the Spectre make note-taking a chore unless the 2-in-1 is placed on a desk or table – but then, why not just use the keyboard?

 Super sharp, but lacking an edge